IlanCosman/scuba/README.md

 If you're interested in helping contribute to Scuba, please take a look at the [Contributing Guide][].

+## Oh My Fish and Fisher plugin support

+In general anywhere you see `fisher add`, you can replace it with `scuba install`.
+The only minor issue may be `uninstall.fish` since Scuba uses an event system instead of storing the plugin in a permenant directory on your machine.
+Fisher 4.0, coming out sometime in 2021, will also remove `uninstall.fish` support, so you could say Scuba is simply ahead of the game.
+All plugin should transition to the [uninstall event system][creating_plugins] that Scuba and Fisher already have.

 ## Comparison with Fisher

 Scuba is highly inspired by [Fisher][] and operates similarly.
 What are the advantages and disadvantages?
 What's simply different?